-Based on the Directors' assessment, the events above do not indicate the existence of a material uncertainty that may cast a significant doubt on the ability of the Mortgage Bank to continue as a going concern.
-The directors have a reasonable expectation that the Bank will continue in operational existence for the foreseeable future and as such, realize its assets and settle its obligations in the normal course of business.
-Accordingly, these financial statements have been prepared on the basis of accounting policies applicable to a going concern.
+The Directors are confident that they would be able to recapitalise the Bank upon the upturn of economic activities within the next one year.
+Based on the Directors' assessment, the directors have a reasonable expectation that the Bank will continue in operational existence for the foreseeable future and as such, realize its assets and settle its obligations in the normal course of business.
+Accordingly, these

-34 Contraventions
+35 Contraventions

-During the year, the Mortage Bank paid a total sum of N745,000 as penalty for late filing of its Annual Financial Statement for the year ended 31 December, 2021 (2020: Nil).
+During the year, the Mortage Bank paid a total sum of N905,000 as penalty for late filing of its Annual Financial Statement for the year ended 31 December, 2021 (2021: 745,000).

-35 Events after the end of the reporting period
+36 Events after the end of the reporting period